 Significant progress in the prevention and early detection of colorectal cancer is possible by increasing access to and utilization of colorectal cancer screening tests.
 Currently, however, only about half of people aged 50 or older, for whom screening is recommended, report having received colorectal cancer testing consistent with current guidelines.

 Cancer facts such as these are presented in the updated edition of the American Cancer Society’s Colorectal Cancer Facts and Figures.
-This publication provides updated cancer research facts about breast cancer, including statistics on cancer occurrence, in-depth statistics on selected cancers, and risk factor statistics for colorectal cancer, as well as information about prevention, early detection, and treatment.
+This publication provides updated cancer research facts about colorectal cancer, including statistics on colorectal cancer occurrence and risk factors, as well as information about prevention, early detection, and treatment.

 The current and previous editions of American Cancer Society’s Colorectal Cancer Facts & Figures titles have been assembled here in an electronic format (PDF) to make it easy for you to use them.
 In some cases, older editions of Cancer Facts & Figures publications are not available in PDF form.